 However, a reexamination of these data found that they are not up to modern standards (only NRMs reported in many cases), and should not be relied on for any tectonic interpretations.

 The goal of this project is to re-sample the Eocene Tyee formation of the Oregon Coast Range, to test the rotation hypothesis.
-Preliminary results suggest that these sediments do not pass the fold test, and therefore do no preserve a primary remanence.
+A paper currently in preparation shows that these sediments do not pass the fold test, and therefore do no preserve a primary remanence.

 Uplift of Steens Mountain

 Steens Mountain is a very large and prominent topographic feature in southeastern Oregon.
-You should drive to the top if you’re ever in the area.
-This is the source region of the Steens Basalts, the youngest member of the Columbia River flood basalts.
+You should drive to the top if you’re ever in the area, the view cannot be overstated.
+This is the source region of the Steens Basalts, the oldest member of the Columbia River flood basalts.
 The eastern face of the mountain was created by a prominent basin and range normal fault.
 However, the timing of fault activation and topographic uplift is not known.

 This project uses thermochronologic, structural, stratigraphic, and paleomagnetic data to determine the uplift history of Steens Mountain.
 Preliminary data suggests that uplift was already underway by 15 Ma but significant uplift did not occur until after 10 Ma.